Rescue Me (Madonna song)

 "Rescue Me" is a song by American singer Madonna from her first greatest hits album, The Immaculate Collection (1990).
 Written and produced by Madonna and Shep Pettibone, the song was released as the second single (third in the United Kingdom) from The Immaculate Collection on February 25, 1991, by Sire and Warner Bros.
 Records.
 A dance-pop and gospel-house track, the song is accompanied by the sound of thunder and rain, with the lyrics talking of romantic love rescuing the singer.

 The song's commercial release was accompanied by different remixes.
 "Rescue Me" received positive critical response for both the original version and the remixes, as well as Pettibone's production work.
-Reviewers noted it as an example of Madonna's future musical endeavors to come.
+Reviewers noted it as an example of Madonna's future musical endeavors.
 "Rescue Me" reached the top 10 of the record charts in Canada, Denmark, Ireland, Netherlands, Norway, the United Kingdom and the United States.
 In the latter country, it became Madonna's 22nd top-ten song on the Billboard Hot 100.
 Lyrics from the song were used during an interlude on Madonna's 2019–20 Madame X Tour.